astronomer/docs/software/install-aws-standard.md

 Depending on your organization, you may receive either a globally trusted certificate or a certificate from a private CA. The certificate from your private CA may include a domain certificate, a root certificate, and/or intermediate certificates, all of which need to be in proper certificate order.
 To verify certificate order, follow the guidelines below.

-### Option 3: Create a self-signed SSL certificate
+### Option 3: Use the AWS Certificate Manager as the certificate provider

 1. Open the `openssl` CLI and then run the following command to generate a private/public RSA key pair: